Open-LinaOS-Foundation/LinaOS/Documentation/s390/vfio-ap.rst

       domain.

   The AP usage and control domains are assigned to a given LPAR via the system's Activation Profile which can be edited via the HMC.
-When a linux host system is IPL'd in the LPAR, the AP bus module detects the AP usage and control domains assigned to the LPAR.
+When a linaos host system is IPL'd in the LPAR, the AP bus module detects the AP usage and control domains assigned to the LPAR.
 The domain number of each usage domain and adapter number of each AP adapter are combined to create AP queue devices